 Conclusion

 I hope I have not excessively cautioned you about a visit to this lovely Andes capital city.
-Photography in Bogotá is for me, a most enjoyable pastime.
-I do earn money for my efforts through my Microstock portfolio.
-Please see my Bogotá photographs by clicking on this link.
-Alternatively, if you would like a quick peep at some sample images, here is a link to a page within this site.
+Photography in Bogotá is for me a most enjoyable pastime.
+Please see my Bogotá photographs by clicking the above links.
+It will give you an idea of what you can expect to see and shoot.

 Is Bogotá completely safe for street photography?
 As you can see from the above, there is no short answer to the question.
 Some would argue that Bogotá is no more dangerous than downtown New York, Chicago or Rome.
 We need to be careful in every city in the world.
 There is hardly an exception to that rule.

 Once you leave Bogotá and go to the towns on the Sabana de Bogota, and the many Pueblos, security is almost back to normal.
 You can lower your guard in the Sabana.
 Out on the High Plateau, the Altiplano Cundiboyacense, the country is probably safer than many other countries I know.
 A day trip out of the capital city is recommended for tourists and visitors.
-Click on this link for my recommended day trip to Zipaquirá a nearby town.
-Enjoy your photography in Bogotá
+Click on my links above for my recommended trips Zipaquirá or Guatavitá, both nearby towns.
+They are also my articles.
+Enjoy your photography in Bogotá and Colombia.

 © Mano Chandra Dhas